keithrbennett/keithrbennett.github.io/_posts/2010-03-06-sun-java-coding-conventions-revisited.md

 Use XXX in a comment to flag something that is bogus but works.
 Use FIXME to flag something that is bogus and broken.

 I think "KLUDGE" is more expressive and universal than "XXX".
 "KLUDGE" can successfully be looked up on Google.
-"XXX" can be also, but you wouldn&#8217;t find anything about software. 😉
+"XXX" can be also, but you wouldn't find anything about software. 😉

 **11.1 Java Source Code Example**